hszzhua2/BIlter/Readme.md

 # Furthur more

-You could devlop your own customized tools base on similar Pattern like MvvmTool/Pism.
+You could develop your own customized tools base on similar Pattern like MvvmTool/Pism.
 BTW C# command is also available for pyrevit(know more on: https://github.com/hszzhua2/Conzta/tree/master).
 Hope you enjoy it!